holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### DNA as boundary of network

-The network of participants that are running a DNA engage in "peer witnessing" of actions by the participants in that network.
+The network of participants that are running a DNA engage in "peer witnessing" of each other's actions in that network.
 A (deterministically random) set of peers are responsible for validating, storing, and serving each particular piece of shared content.
 In other words, the users of a particular hApp agree to a set of rules and then work together collectively to enforce those rules and to store and serve content (state changes) that do not violate those rules.

 Every hApp needs to include at least one DNA.
 Moreover, as indicated above, **it is at the DNA level** (note: not the higher application level) **where participants will form a network of peers to validate, store, and serve content** in accordance with the rules defined in that DNA.
 This happens in the background as the application runs on each participant's machine.